 - Historically we included Pierce, Lewis, Mason and Thurston Counties

 - We welcome Grays Harbor, Kitsap, Jefferson and Clallam Counties.

 - We welcome homeschool, public school, private school, charter school and on-line school participants.

 The South Sound STEM Fair Alliance, in partnership with Pacific Lutheran University, continues to sponsor the fair.
-We look forward to the possibility of returning to some form of in person fair at PLU.

 - We are a Washington State non-profit corporation with IRS tax exempt status.